 To learn more about the parish, visit: www.holycrossparish.ca.

-Mr. Madden is the Religious Coordinator of Holy Cross School and the Youth Coordinator of Holy Cross Parish.
+Mrs. Heather Lampman along with Mr. David Bueti are the Religious Coordinators of Holy Cross School.
 This role helps develop the Catholic faith in a school environment and involves students in the liturgy of the church.

 Students are encouraged to learn about and practice their faith by attending mass, liturgy services, retreats, praise and worship music and participating in activities based on the liturgical seasons of the year.

 All teachers at Holy Cross are involved in the religious education of all students, either through example and/or by teaching.
 Students from Kindergarten through Grade 6 are taught Religion by their respective homeroom teachers.
-Mrs. Pollard teaches Religion to Grade 7 and 8 students, while Mr. Madden assists with Liturgy and Music.
+Mrs. Pollard teaches Religion to Grade 7 and 8 students, while Mrs. Lampman assists with Liturgy and Music.

 Every month, Holy Cross School gathers in a school-wide Mass at Holy Cross Church.
 Masses occur at several points throughout the Liturgical Year and several feast days are celebrated, such as the Feast of the Holy Cross in September to begin the school year, Thanksgiving, Remembrance Day, the Season of Advent, the Season of Christmas, Ash Wednesday, Good Friday and the end of the school year.
 These celebrations vary from a Eucharistic Liturgy to a Liturgy of the Word.